ofaaoficial/writing.js/readme.md

   * Create an HTML element to which the animation will be executed.
   * Now simply add the `javascript` in the `<body>` element of your document.
   * finally call the function `animationWriting(selector, words[])`, sending a `string` with the `selector` of the element to which you want to run the animation and as a `second parameter` send an `array` with the content to animate.
-  * It is possible to send a `third parameter` with an object to modify the animation times.
+  * It is possible to send a `third parameter` with an object to modify the animation times or styles of element.
 ```html
 <script>
     animationWriting('#example', [